Alan Mollohan: Political campaigns

-When Mollohan's father retired in 1982 after 16 years in Congress spread out over two stints, he endorsed his son as his successor.
-He was elected that November in a very competitive contest.
+When Mollohan's father retired in 1982 after 18 years in Congress spread out over two stints, his son won a very competitive contest to succeed him.
 He faced another close race in 1984, but was unopposed for a third term in 1986.
-He did not face serious opposition in a general election since, running unopposed in 1992, 1996, 2002 and 2008.
-In 1998 and 2000, no Republican candidate ran against Mollohan.
-In both of those years he was opposed by a Libertarian Richard Kerr, but Mollohan won.
+He did not face serious opposition in a general election again.
+Indeed, the Republicans only put up a candidate against him four other times, in 1988, 1990, 1994 and 2006.
+He ran unopposed in 1992, 1996, 2002 and 2008 and only faced Libertarian Richard Kerr in 1998 and 2000.

 He faced stiff electoral competition when, in 1992, West Virginia lost a House seat due to the 1990 Census.
-The redistricting placed Mollohan against another representative, 2nd District Congressman Harley O. Staggers, Jr. No other party put up a candidate, meaning that the Democratic primary was tantamount to election.
-It was predicted to be a tough primary, but Mollohan succeeded in winning his party's nomination with 60% of the vote.
+The redistricting placed Mollohan against 2nd District Congressman Buckey Staggers.
+No other party put up a candidate, meaning that the Democratic primary was tantamount to election.
+It was predicted to be a tough primary even though the new district was more Mollohan's district than Staggers', but Mollohan succeeded in winning his party's nomination with 60% of the vote.